d99kris/rapidcsv/README.md

 =============

-Several of the following examples are also provided in the `examples/` directory and can be executed directly under Linux and macOS due to a shebang-hack.
+Several of the following examples are also provided in the `examples/` directory and can be executed directly under Linux and macOS thanks to a shebang-hack.
 Example running ex001.cpp:

 ```